Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 Three Sisters, Blue Mountains, Australia

-Scenic World Scenic Railway
+The Scenic World Experience

-From the lookout point, we head over to Scenic World.
-At Scenic World, visitors can choose between the Scenic Railway, Scenic Skyway, or the Scenic Walkway (or you can do all three!).
+It’s all happening at Scenic World in the heart of the Blue Mountains National Park.
+At Scenic World, visitors can choose between the Scenic Railway, Scenic Skyway, Scenic Cableway, or the Scenic Walkway (or you can do them all!).

-The Railway is a steep incline passenger railway that descends to the bottom of the Jamison Valley.
-In the valley, the Scenic Walkway is an elevated boardwalk through the rainforest canopy.
+Famed as the steepest passenger railway in the world, the Scenic Railway is a steep incline passenger railway that descends to the bottom of the Jamison Valley.

 We chose the most popular attraction and the one with the best panoramic views, the Scenic Skyway.
 Suspended above ancient ravines and the rainforest canopy, the Skyway’s glass floor cable car is the largest aerial cable car in the Southern Hemisphere.
-It’s the perfect way to appreciate the vast beauty of the Blue Mountains.

 Blue Mountains back to Sydney